 Since then, I have found many ways to enjoy fresh Cod.
 These Cajun flavored fish sticks are one of our newer ways.
-Not only are they low carb and Keto friendly, they are easy to make and are ready in just 30 minutes.
-They are delicious with a side of oven roasted asparagus and a little tartar sauce!
+Not only are they low carb and Keto friendly, but they are also easy to make and are ready in just 30 minutes.
+They are delicious with a side of oven-roasted asparagus and a little tartar sauce!

-Lets make some delicious bites breaded and fried fresh cod!
-First you will cut your cod fillet into 1 inch thick and 2 inch long sticks.
+Let’s make some delicious breaded and fried fresh cod!
+First, you will cut your cod fillet into 1 inch thick and 2 inch long sticks.

 When your oil is hot enough, place breaded fish sticks in oil and fry until browned on all sides.

-When your Fried Cod Fish Sticks are crispy and browned, remove from hot oil and drain on paper towel.
+When your Fried Cod Fish Sticks are crispy and browned, remove from hot oil and drain on paper towels.

 A good knife is essential for cutting.
 I like to use my Anolon Utility Knife when cutting my Cod Fillets.
 It is sharp and easy to handle and probably my very favorite knife in the kitchen!

 What to serve with Fried Cod Fish Sticks